PSSRA/pssra.github.io/content/join/bylaws.md

 The Chapter may enact further clarifying policies on the exploratory interview process by majority vote of the membership, as proposed by the Vetting Chair and Vetting Committee.

+⚠️ pastoral note: this is as far as my edits got. the next item could probably use its own subsection

 A member or local comrade may lose their role in the Chapter by resigning or by expulsion from the group.
 Expulsion can take place if members of the Chapter come to a consensus that the member is guilty of gross misconduct.
 Alternatively, one fifth of the membership can petition in writing to remove a member for gross misconduct, followed by consensus of the membership.
 These discussions may be made at a regular Chapter meeting, or an emergency discussion may be held earlier if a member poses a threat to another member's physical or emotional safety, or is engaged in wrecking (see Article One, Section Two of the Chapter Bylaws).

 If a member is expelled from the chapter, the Liaison shall recommend the member's expulsion from the Organization to the Welfare Council, requiring a second from the Secretary.